Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

-This section evaluates the effectiveness of the physics-informed approach and the impact of each term in Eq.~(\ref{eq:total_loss}).
+This section evaluates the effectiveness of the loss function incorporating continuity and wall shear stress and the impact of each term in Eq.~(\ref{eq:total_loss}).
 The training was performed using 14,000 snapshots of a sinusoidal pulsating flow with $T^*=5$ and $A^*=5$, corresponding to the range $10 < t^* < 80$ in a single $r$-$z$ cross-section.
 The test was performed on the eight sinusoidal pulsating flows with $R_D \le 23\%$ shown in Fig.~\ref{fig:rd_sine}.
 For these test data, the temporal evolution was predicted for the range $80 < t^* < 150$ across four $r$-$z$ cross-sections.